Karlfunhouse/jQuery-session/intro.md

 ## Questions
 1. What terminal command would you use to bring jQuery in via npm?

+    npm install jQuery

 2. After you have jQuery brought in as a dependency, how would you access it in a JavaScript file? (think about how we bring `chai` into a project)

+    Make sure the jQuery tag is above the JavaScript tag so that jQuery loads before the JavaScript.
+Having the jQuery source file in the js folder allows access to it in a project.

 3. Why would we bring in jQuery as a `dependency` rather than a `devDependency`?

+    So when the user downloads the app they have access to all the functionality that's been written into the code.
+It needs to ship with the final product.

 4. Looking at the documentation, what does `.addClass()` do?

+    Adds a class to a given element.

 ## Exercises: